apache/parquet-format/Encodings.md

    The reason for this packing order is to have fewer word-boundaries on little-endian hardware when deserializing more than one byte at a time.
-This is because 4 bytes can be read into a 32 bit register (or 8 bytes into a 64 bit register) and values can be unpacked just by shifting and ORing with a mask. (to make this optimization work on a big-endian machine, you would have to use the ordering used in the [deprecated bit-packing](#BITPACKED) encoding)
+This is because 4 bytes can be read into a 32-bit register (or 8 bytes into a 64-bit register) and values can be unpacked just by shifting and ORing with a mask. (to make this optimization work on a big-endian machine, you would have to use the ordering used in the [deprecated bit-packing](#BITPACKED) encoding)